exactly/about/jobs/smart_contract_engineer.md

 ### Initial Responsibilities

-You will be responsible for implementing and designing smart contracts for our new credit protocol for lending and borrowing with stablecoins, fixed interest rate and longer terms on Ethereum.
+You will be responsible for implementing and designing smart contracts for our new credit protocol for lending and borrowing with tokens, fixed interest rate and longer terms on Ethereum.

+This is a full time role and we are fully remote.

 ### Requirements

-* 1-3 years of experience with Solidity
+* 1-3 years of experience with Solidity.
-* A deep understanding of the Ethereum Virtual Machine
+* A deep understanding of the Ethereum Virtual Machine.
-* Prior experience deploying complex smart contract systems to the Ethereum mainnet
+* Prior experience deploying complex smart contract systems to the Ethereum mainnet.

 Nice to have:
-* Degree in math or computer science
+* Degree in math or computer science.
-* Experience implementing complex math in Solidity
+* Experience implementing complex math in Solidity.
-* Experience with React, Redux and other frontend technologies
+* Experience with React, Redux and other frontend technologies.
 * Love for startups :)

-Exactly welcomes all qualified persons on planet earch to apply regardless of race, religion, gender, gender identity or expression, sexual orientation, national origin, genetics, disability, age, or veteran status.
-Compensation will be competitive and commensurate with experience.
-This is a full time role.
+Exactly welcomes all qualified persons on planet earth to apply regardless of race, religion, gender, gender identity or expression, sexual orientation, national origin, genetics, disability, age, or veteran status.

 ## Exactly